 Clinicians will need to determine what claim forms to use, and if the enrollee will need to receive written authorization for services from their primary care physician.
 A patient may be required to see only those speech-language pathologists and audiologists approved by the health plan.

 A key to proper reimbursement is coding your services appropriately.
 If you want to get paid for what you do, you have to speak the language of coding.
-There are two basic medical coding systems [PDF] to use in communicating with payers: the International Classification of Diseases, 9th Revision (ICD-9) which is tied to medical necessity, and the AMA's Current Procedural Terminology (CPT) which provides codes for procedures and services.
+There are two basic medical coding systems to use in communicating with payers: the International Classification of Diseases, 10th Revision (ICD-10) which is tied to medical necessity, and the AMA's Current Procedural Terminology (CPT) which provides codes for procedures and services.

-You can expect to be reimbursed in either of two ways: discounted fee-for-service where the provider agrees to provide services to enrollees of a health plan at fees below the normal rate is one way, or perhaps by capitation, where the insurer pays the provider an agreed-upon amount of money per enrollee per month for a defined set of services, say $0.40 per enrollee per month to provide audiological services, or $0.04 per enrollee per month for speech-language pathology services.
+You can expect to be reimbursed in one of several ways.
+Discounted fee-for-service where the provider agrees to provide services to enrollees of a health plan at fees below the normal rate is one way, or perhaps by capitation, where the insurer pays the provider an agreed-upon amount of money per enrollee per month for a defined set of services, say $0.40 per enrollee per month to provide audiological services, or $0.04 per enrollee per month for speech-language pathology services.
 Additional alternative payment models are evolving with healthcare reform.